rocky-linux/documentation/en/rocky/8/admin_guide/07-file-systems.md

 #### Special files

 In order to communicate with peripherals (hard disks, printers, ...), Linux uses interface files called special files (_device file_ or _special file_).
-They allow to identify the peripherals.
+They allow identification by the peripherals.

 These files are special because they do not contain data but specify the access mode to communicate with the device.